 The fix: Before you reach for a box, go ahead and start with standing jumps first.
 Then, progress to split jumps (stand with one leg forward, bend into a lunge, jump on your way up and switch legs in the air).
 Jumping exercises can be tough, so you’ve got to start with a number that’s doable for you.
 Try two sets of 5 to 10 reps.
 For a “jump-free” box jump, practice step-ups onto the box.
 Add variety by doing a set forward, laterally and diagonally.

-Be safe, get educated, visit your Physio Winnipeg or even hire a personal trainer for a couple sessions to start.
+Be safe, get educated, visit your Physio Winnipeg for treatment options, and preventative exercises or even hire a personal trainer for a couple sessions to start.